MegaFold: Efficient Training of Next-Generation 3D Attention Protein Models on Cross-Platform GPUs: MegaFold Design

-\paragraph{Default Training Loop} An AF3 training loop (lines 12-23 in listing~\ref{alg:training-loop}) consists of three stages.
-In the first stage (lines 14-16), the input is analyzed and valuable atomic level features, such as the atom shape of the input complex, are constructed (line 14).
-Moreover, MSA files are parsed and tokenized to extract MSA features (line 16).
-Since the first stage utilizes expensive RDKit library functions and typically processes long MSAs, and subsequent operations depend on its output, it becomes a bottleneck during each training step.
-In the second stage (line 17-20), the atomic and MSA features undergo further preprocessing in the \verb|preprocess| function (lines 17-18) like randomly cropping them to sequence lengths of 384 and tokenizing them into a standard representation (lines 19-20).
-Finally, in the third stage (lines 21-23), the tokenized representation is fed into the model (line 21) and one step of gradient descent is taken (lines 22-23).
+As shown in \sref{para:data-loading}, AF3 training incurs substantial host-side overhead due to dependency-heavy and IO-bound preprocessing for constructing evolutionary contexts, leading to frequent GPU idle time.
+This overhead arises from science-specific preprocessing steps such as RDKit-based atom construction, the generation of MSA, and template processing, which are executed on the CPU and sit on the critical path of training. \data is designed to mitigate this bottleneck by decoupling deterministic preprocessing from the per-iteration training loop.

-\paragraph{Optimized Training Loop} Notably, certain steps of the first stage produce deterministic outputs given an input complex, enabling them to be pre-computed ahead of time and cached.
-For example, constructing RDKit atoms and converting raw MSA files to features can be cached.
-We pre-process this stage ahead of time and populate a \verb|cache| that maps each input complex in our dataset to its atomic and MSA-features in the \verb|generate_cache| function (lines 1-6).
-This function is called once prior to training, and enables us to modify the original training-loop to replace the expensive atom feature generation and MSA retrieval steps with faster cache lookups (line 30).
-The remaining non-deterministic operations that cannot be cached like randomly cropping inputs, are processed in each step within the \verb|preprocess| function (lines 31-32).
+An AF3 training iteration consists of three stages.
+In the first stage, the input biomolecular complex is analyzed to construct atomic-level representations, such as atom shapes and coordinates, and to parse and tokenize MSA files to extract evolutionary features.
+These operations rely on expensive RDKit routines and often process long MSAs, making this stage both compute-intensive and highly variable in runtime.
+In the second stage, atomic and MSA features undergo additional preprocessing, such as random cropping to a target sequence length and tokenization.
+Finally, in the third stage, the resulting tokenized representations are consumed by the model to perform a forward and backward pass.